 Conferences and Presentations:

 “Festival Canadiana: Jazz, Nation, and the Cultural Public Sphere.”
 13th International Conference of the Institute for Jazz Research (University of Music and Performing Arts).
-Graz (virtual conference); 20 November 2021.
+Graz (virtual conference); [postponed to June 2022].

 “Québec 70: La déroute des festivals pop.”
 73rd annual meeting of the Institut d’histoire de l’Amérique française (IHAF).
 Virtual conference; 8 October 2021.

 “Forging Solidarities at Mariposa ’75: Forward Into a New Decade.”
 Between Postwar and Present Day: Canada, 1970-2000, Local, National, Global conference (University of Toronto).
 Virtual conference; 8 May 2021.

 “Talkin’ Jazz in Canada: The Festival Scene of the Late Fifties.”
 Canada in the Age of Eisenhower conference (Bill Graham Centre).
 Virtual conference; 7 May 2021.

 “Jazz for Canadian Highbrows: The Bard, the Princess, and the Duke at Stratford, 1956-58.”
 Public talk sponsored by the Department of History at Brock University.
 Virtual talk; 20 November 2020.

 “Culture, Memory, and the Times in Which We Live.”
 Journée d’étude Ronald Rudin at the Centre for Oral History and Digital Storytelling (COHDS).
 Montreal; 15 November 2019.

 “Manseau Under the Gaze: Youth Counterculture and Surveillance in Quebec.”
 8th biennial meeting of the Urban History Association (UHA).
 Chicago; 15 October 2016.